SEO Updated December 19, 2025

 6. Monitor profile - Track anchor text distribution over time

-Anchor text is a small detail with significant impact—descriptive, natural anchors help both users navigate and AI systems understand your content’s context and relevance.
+Anchor text is a small detail with significant impact because the descriptive, natural anchors help both users navigate and AI systems understand your content’s context and relevance.

 Related Terms